 The aqua blue was created by adding a small amount of Wilton Royal Blue gel food colouring.
 As you can see in small quantities it doesn’t look very Royal Blue!
 Start with just a little and you can always add more when kneading if you want it to be more vibrant.

 The peg dolls are certainly the most time consuming bit.
 If you feel this is too far out of your comfort zone there’s no reason you couldn’t buy some mini Frozen figurines instead.
-I’ve included a link to some below that could work but be warned that they are not cheap at the moment!
+I’ve included a link to some below that could save you some time.

 If you are up for it though these peg dolls are not nearly as hard to paint as I thought they’d be and a much cheaper option.
 I’m no expert and they are not perfect but children don’t notice the imperfections like we do!